-BPA funding of the StreamNet project was reinstated in October 2020 (FY 2021) to \$2,145,483 as recommended by the NPCC in 2019 (Figure 4 in Section III.D).
-The reinstated BPA funding allowed StreamNet to continue to fund StreamNet partners (Colville Tribes, IDFG, ODFW, MFWP, and WDFW) to the same level as during FY2020 while also fully funding StreamNet PSMFC staff, and funding some time to PSMFC GIS Center staff.
-Having the StreamNet PSMFC staff fully funded has allowed significant progress in improving the data queries and process informing data submittal.
-StreamNet PSMFC staff also secured additional funding from NOAA IJFA (September 2020-August 2021) and EPA Exchange Network Grant (December 2020 - September 2023) which, together with the reinstated BPA funding, has allowed StreamNet to make significant advances during FY2021.
-The combined funding from BPA, EPA, and HCAX has also allowed StreamNet to further support data management and sharing capacity of the Shoshone-Bannock Tribes; support The Colville Tribes to work on developing and submitting HLI for a new population; coordinate with PNAMP to conduct outreach with Northwest Indian Fisheries Commission about the CAP; and given the small StreamNet PSMFC staff, allowed StreamNet to employ independent contractors to advance several priority tasks including improving the StreamNet website to enhance access and facilitate site maintenance; initiating an effort to inform a sustainable guality control procedure for CAP Fish HLIs data; initiating a stronger collaboration with PNAMP FMWG to engage fish biologists and managers in developing recommendations for improving the Coordinated Assessments DES and display of fish information including fish polygons, fish names, fish without HLIs, and HLIs for super/sub populations.
-The work initiated at the end of

-CY2020, which overlaps with the start of FY2021, shows the ability of StreamNet to nimbly respond to priority tasks when appropriately funded.
+BPA funding of the StreamNet project was adjusted to be \$2,069,137 for FY2022 and not maintained at the October 2020 (FY 2021) reinstated amount of \$2,145,483, which aligns with the budget recommended by the NPCC in 2019 (Figure 4 in Section III.D).
+The FY22 BPA funding allowed StreamNet to continue to fund StreamNet partners (Colville Tribes, IDFG, ODFW, MFWP, and WDFW) to the same level as during FY2021, and support the StreamNet PSMFC staff and fund some time to PSMFC GIS Center staff.
+The StreamNet Program Manager took on additional projects to cover the funding gap from FY21 and assigned some hours from two data specialists to assist with the 2022 ETIS, 2022 AFS symposium, and new CHaMP webpage.
+StreamNet PSMFC staff also secured additional funding from NOAA IJFA (September 2021-August 2022) and EPA Exchange Network Grant (December 2020 - September 2023) which, allowed StreamNet to continue make significant advances during FY2022.
+The combined funding from BPA, EPA, and HCAX has also allowed StreamNet to further support data management and sharing capacity of the Shoshone-Bannock Tribes; coordinate with PNAMP to support FMWG task teams that informed improvements to StreamNet data products; and given the small StreamNet PSMFC staff, allowed StreamNet to employ independent contractors to advance several priority tasks including the pilot ESRI dashboard to display data and information from multiple regional data systems related to rotary screw trap in one tool.
+During FY2022 StreamNet continued to show its ability to nimbly respond to priority tasks when additional funding is provided.